 Arcade Comedy Theater

-Debuting in 2013, the Arcade Comedy Theater, a nonprofit, 75-seat venue, stages improv, sketch comedy, variety acts, and more.
+Debuting in 2013, the Arcade Comedy Theater is a nonprofit, 75-seat venue.
+It stages improv, sketch comedy, variety acts, and more.
 Located at 811 Liberty Avenue, it provides a fun, affordable alternative to the usual theater experience.
 It even has a pinball machine in the lobby.
-For more information, visit: www.arcadecomedytheater.com.

 The Bendum Center is one the city’s premiere theater and concert halls.
 The site of the former Stanley Theater, it reopened as the Benedum Center for the Performing Arts in 1987 and is the home of the Pittsburgh Opera, Pittsburgh Ballet Theatre, and Pittsburgh Civic Light Opera.
-An icon in the cultural district at 7th Street, the Benedum Center’s schedule can be viewed at: www.trustarts.org/visit/facilities/benedum/.
+It is an icon in the cultural district at 7th Street.

 Bricolage Adventurous Theater

-Located in the cultural district at 937 Liberty Avenue, the Bricolage prides itself in putting the adventure in theater by immersing artists and audiences in experiences that foster heightened involvement with the audience.
-Learn more at: www.bricolagepgh.org.
+Located in the cultural district at 937 Liberty Avenue, the Bricolage prides itself on putting the adventure in theater by immersing artists and audiences in experiences that foster heightened involvement with the audience.

-One of the oldest venues in the cultural district, the Byham Theater, located on 6th Street, opened in 1903 as the Gayety Theater, a vaudeville house.
-In 1988, the Pittsburgh Cultural Trust purchased the Fulton Theater, as it was known since the 1930s, and refurbished the venue, reopening it and naming it the Byham in 1995.
+One of the oldest venues in the cultural district, the Byham Theater opened in on 6th Street as the Gayety Theater, a vaudeville house.
+In 1988, the Pittsburgh Cultural Trust purchased the Fulton Theater, as it was known since the 1930s, and refurbished the venue.
+It was reopened and renamed as the Byham in 1995.
 It hosts various performances from the Pittsburgh Musical Theater to the Pittsburgh International Children’s Theater.
-To see what’s playing, visit: www.trustarts.org/visit/facilities/byham.

 Cabaret at Theater Square